flutter/website/src/docs/cookbook/design/package-fonts.md

 ## 1. Add fonts to a package

-To export a font from a package, you need to import the font files into the `lib` folder of our package project.
+To export a font from a package, you need to import the font files into the `lib` folder of the package project.
 You can place font files directly in the `lib` folder or in a subdirectory, such as `lib/fonts`.

 In this example, assume you've got a Flutter library called